-The country that an oriental rug comes from can make a huge deal.
-But how do I know which country makes the best oriental rugs, and even which country my oriental rug came from.
+The country that an Oriental rug comes from can make a huge deal.
+But how do you know which country makes the best Oriental rugs, and even which country my Oriental rug came from?
 Listen to this podcast as Sam Presnell of the Rug Gallery answers all of these questions and more.

 Sam Presnell: Hi, John.